WolvHaven/wolvhaven.net/src/content/news/2024-09-28-mywarp-introduction.md

 heroImage: "/post-content/2024-mywarp.png"
 ---

+## A new plugin to create warp signs

 Hi WolvHaveners!
 The long awaited MyWarp plugin has just been implemented!
 This means players can create their own warps for use on warp signs on the server's creative worlds.

 ## How does it work?